 Administration Process to Correct Student Behavior

-- With first referral, discuss concern with student, teacher, and parent to hopefully correct behavior.
-Keep student in ISS for class period.
+- With first referral, discuss concern with student, teacher, and parent/guardian to hopefully correct behavior.
+Keep student in In-School-Suspension for class period.

 - With additional office referrals, the administrator will determine course of action.
-Possible consequences include: LD, ISS, ASD, Parent Meeting, and Suspension.
+Possible consequences include: Lunch Detention, In-School-Suspension, After School Detention, Parent Meeting, and Suspension.